ChengTsungPao/LeetCode/0877_Stone_Game/README.md

 * Runtime: 732 ms, faster than 13.95% of Python3 online submissions for Stone Game.
 * Memory Usage: 125.3 MB, less than 13.75% of Python3 online submissions for Stone Game.
 > recursive + memo (bottom up)

+code3.py:
+* Runtime: 672 ms, faster than 19.98% of Python3 online submissions for Stone Game.
+* Memory Usage: 39.1 MB, less than 30.84% of Python3 online submissions for Stone Game.
+> recur + memo max

+code4.py:
+* Runtime: 472 ms, faster than 40.33% of Python3 online submissions for Stone Game.
+* Memory Usage: 39.7 MB, less than 29.40% of Python3 online submissions for Stone Game.
+> dp